menu

 Overview

 Somonauk is a very small village located in the state of Illinois.
 With a population of 1,772 people and just one neighborhood, Somonauk is the 596th largest community in Illinois.
-Much of the housing stock in Somonauk was built prior to World War II, making it one of the older and more historic villages in the country.
+Somonauk has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce